 “Irresistible Sham Tseng (深井) Roast Goose by Yue Kee (裕记)”

-The publicity of Yung Kee (庸记酒家) continues to boost by its endless award-winning ability, and it is probably the most famous Chinese restaurant in Hong Kong delivering famous roasted goose and some flavourful side dishes such as century egg with preserved ginger slices.
-Its fame is further increased by their prime location at Wellington Street, Central, Hong Kong Island.
-Convenient and easily located by tourists and business traveler from all regions.
+The publicity of Yung Kee (鏞記酒家) continued to boost by its endless award-winning ability, and it was probably the most famous Chinese restaurant in Hong Kong delivering famous roast goose and some flavourful side dishes such as century egg with preserved ginger slices.
+Its fame was spread further by their prime location at Wellington Street, Central, Hong Kong Island.
+Convenient, and easily located by tourists and business travelers from all regions.
 Having said that, feasting at Yung Kee most likely made you leave with noticeably lighter wallet.
 And I thought the overall dining experience sounded over-commercialized, in a sense.

-It’s not difficult to get there, we took MTR, and then, the bus from the bus terminal next to MTR station of Sham Tseng (深井).
-From the main road, we had to walk through their car park with big signboard visibly seen from the main road, crossed a bridge and made a small turn, we reached the restaurant, Yue Kee Roasted Goose Restaurant (裕記燒鵝飯店) @ Sham Tseng, 9 Sham Hong Road, New Territories (新界深井深康路九号).
-Precise directions for you here, check out My Note Book on The Web.
+As mentioned earlier, it wasn’t difficult to get there.
+We took MTR, and then, the bus from the bus terminal next to MTR station of Sham Tseng (深井).
+From the main road, we walked through a car park with huge signboard visibly seen from the main road, crossed the bridge and made a small turn, we reached the restaurant, Yue Kee Roasted Goose Restaurant (裕記燒鵝飯店) @ Sham Tseng, 9 Sham Hong Road, New Territories (新界深井深康路九号).
+Precise direction for you here, check out My Note Book on The Web.

-After having the best roast goose dinner, and you wish to have a nice dessert to end your feast session for the night.
-There is this dessert store named Fa Kee (发记), just located by the main road.
-We have at least two local friends there, recommended this dessert store to us.
-‘Unfortunately’, with our bursting stomachs that night, we decided to give a miss to the dessert at Fa Kee.
+If you wish to end your nice roast meal with a sweet note, there is a dessert store named Fa Kee (发记), just located by the main road.
+We had at least two local friends recommended this dessert shop to us.
+However, with our stomachs stuffed to bursting, we forced to give it a miss.
+What a waste!